 Clarksville Academy has a 50-year history in Montgomery County.
 With this history comes many great traditions.
 Below you will find a list of some of our annual traditions.
 If you have questions about anything listed, please feel free to contact us!

 Boo-Hoo Breakfast—CAA (parent association) invites all parents/guardians of Pre-K and Kindergarten students to our Annual Boo-Hoo Breakfast.
 This is held the first day of school promptly at 8:00 a.m.
 After dropping off your sweet baby on the first day of school head over to the library to commiserate with fellow parents about how fast they grow up!
 Breakfast and tissues are provided.

 Back to School Bash—The Back to School Bash is held every year during the first week of school.
 This is sponsored by the CAPA parent association and is free for all families.
-Students, parents, and siblings gather in the Auxiliary Gym for pizza and then move to Procter Court for a Pep Rally to kick off the start of school.
+Students, parents, and siblings gather in the Bash.
 All grades Pre-K through 12th grade are invited.

 Homecoming—This annual tradition is for students, families, and Alumni!
 Students in grades Pre-K through 12 participate in a week of fun, dress-up days, spirit competitions, door decoration, fence design, and color war contests.
 Students and families are invited to the sports complex for a bonfire on Thursday night and to the football game where the Homecoming Court is presented and the Homecoming Queen is crowned.
 The week ends with dances for the Intermediate and Upper School students.
 Homecoming is traditionally held at the end of September.